vidardb/Benchmark/README.md

 We use TPC-H lineitem as the data source.
 Attention: ***The first attribute is implicit as the primary key for VidarDB engine.*** We also shuffle the data to avoid them coming in primary key order.

-We have finished the testing with TPC-H 10G and 1G in Ubuntu 18.04 with PostgreSQL 11.6.
-You can follow the instruction in our repo of [PostgreSQL Foreign Data Wrapper](https://github.com/vidardb/PostgresForeignDataWrapper) to enable VidarDB storage engine.
+We have finished the testing with TPC-H 10G and 1G in Ubuntu 20.04 with PostgreSQL 12.3.
+You can follow the instruction in our repo of [pgrocks-fdw](https://github.com/vidardb/pgrocks-fdw) to enable VidarDB storage engine.

 Please don't hesitate to [open an issue](https://github.com/vidardb/Benchmarking/issues) if you have a problem running with our benchmark.